prometheusresearch/rios/docs/source/instrument_specification.rst

     through 005A)
   * Underscore characters ("_"; Unicode 005F)

-* The last character is not an underscore.
+* The first and last characters are not an underscore.
 * Cannot be the identifier of one of the `Base Types`_